 - Rent a bike at Bicycles San Clemente and ride to Dana Point Harbor along the dedicated and flat path.

-- There’s an awesome place for coffee or breakfast called Ellie’s Table right by the Ole Hanson pool.
+- There’s an awesome place for coffee or breakfast called Moulin in the casino building past the Ole Hanson pool.

 - The Outlets at San Clemente are well within walking distance – and the Rainbow Sandals outlet is also up Avenida Pico on the opposite side of the street from the outlets.